How To Participate in the 2018 Striper Cup:

 The weekly limit of up to 3 fish (first 3 entered) is totaled for a sum total of length in inches.
 At the end of each week, all participants will be entered into a semi-random weighted prize drawing.
 The number of weekly total inches per individual is equal to the number of entries earned over the week (1 inch = 1 entry).

-Entrants may win no more than one weekly prize in any C&R Category, over the course of the tournament.
-Entrants may request no more than 5 pounder pins for released fish over the course of the tournament.
+Entrants may win no more than one weekly C&R prize over the course of the tournament.
+We ask that entrants request no more than 5 pounder pins for released fish over the course of the tournament.

 - Entrants may register in BOAT (includes kayak), SHORE or YOUTH divisions.
 For the duration of the tournament, an entrant can only weigh in fish for the division in which s/he is registered, unless an additional fee was paid to register the angler in the BOAT and SHORE divisions.
 (All rules, eg. 1 fish per week, still apply.)